czadmedia/FileIndexer/README.md

 # FileIndexer

-A high-performance file indexing and search library for Kotlin/Java applications.
+A high-performance file indexing and search library for Kotlin applications.

 ## Features